Skip to contents

 page_by

-Character vector of column name(s).
+Simple (character): Character vector of column name(s).
 A new page begins whenever any of these columns change value.
 The column value is rendered as a group label above the column headers, and the column is automatically hidden from the table body at render time.
-Use for multi-SOC tables that break by System Organ Class.

 group_by

-Character vector of column name(s).
-Rows sharing the same value are visually grouped (indented detail rows, blank-after spacing) and kept together on the same page when possible.
+Simple (character): Character vector of column name(s).
+Rows sharing the same value are visually grouped (kept together on the same page when possible).
 When a group spans pages, a "(continued)" header row repeats at the top of the next page.

 indent_by